Introduction

 - Embedded one-shot checkout --

-FloPayCheckoutcan create the session inline and render the payment form in one component - Automatic payment buttons --
+FloPayCheckoutcreates the session inline and renders the full payment form (cards, Apple Pay, Google Pay, PayPal) in one component, with the full lifecycle handled (tokenize, create intent, confirm, process, 3DS retry) - Automatic payment buttons --

-FloPayAutomaticPaymentButtonwraps saved-payment purchases in the same processing / success / decline modal used by checkout - Self-contained checkout forms --
+FloPayAutomaticPaymentButtonwraps saved-payment purchases in the same processing / success / decline modal used by checkout - 3D Secure handled automatically --

 FloPayErrorprovides typed error categories (validation_error,api_error,network_error, etc.) with factory helpers